 Other outpatient treatment programs certainly benefit the recovering client.
 This is considered a more low-intensity level of care that is usually less than nine clinical hours per week.
 It is best for clients who have been through more intensive inpatient therapy programs.
 All tenets of inpatient and IOP are incorporated into the outpatient treatment programs to ensure the client sustains a long and successful recovery.

 National Institute on Drug Abuse.
-“How Long Does Drug Addiction Treatment Usually Last?” from http://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/frequently-asked-questions/how-long-does-drug-addiction-treatment
+“How Long Does Drug Addiction Treatment Usually Last?” from from http://www.drugabuse.gov/publications/principles-drug-addiction-treatment-research-based-guide-third-edition/frequently-asked-questions/how-long-does-drug-addiction-treatment

 National Institute on Drug Abuse. (n.d.).
 Treatment Approaches for Drug Addiction.
-Retrieved from from https://www.drugabuse.gov/publications/drugfacts/treatment-approaches-drug-addiction
+Retrieved from from from https://www.drugabuse.gov/publications/drugfacts/treatment-approaches-drug-addiction

 Polcin, D. L., & Henderson, D. M. (2008, June).
 A clean and sober place to live: Philosophy, structure, and purported therapeutic factors in sober living houses.
 Retrieved from from from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2556949/

 National Institute on Drug Abuse. (n.d.).
 8: Medical detoxification.
 Retrieved from from from https://www.drugabuse.gov/publications/teaching-packets/understanding-drug-abuse-addiction/section-iii/7-medical-detoxification